czczup/InternVL-doc/docs/en/internvl1.5/quick_start.md

-# Quick Start of InternVL-Chat-V1-5
+# Quick Start of InternVL 1.5 Series

-We provide an example code to run InternVL-Chat-V1-5 using `transformers`.
+We provide an example code to run InternVL 1.5 Series using `transformers`.

 We also welcome you to experience the InternVL2 series models in our [online demo](https://internvl.opengvlab.com/).